MicrosoftDocs/learn/learn-pr/azure-devops/scan-for-vulnerabilities/includes/2-implement-secure-process.md

 It's important that your code doesn't open the door to an attacker.
 A vulnerability that's exploitable in your codebase is an operations nightmare.
-In this part, you'll learn about a vulnerability found in the _Space Game_ game code.
-You'll see how the team plans to make sure that a vulnerability doesn't happen again.
+In this part, you learn about a vulnerability found in the _Space Game_ game code.
+You see how the team plans to make sure that a vulnerability doesn't happen again.

 Let's check in on the discussion.